Coercive quadratic converse ISS Lyapunov theorems for linear analytic systems: Linear systems and their stability

-\begin{definition}[Quadratic Lyapunov function] Let $X$ be a Hilbert space.
+\begin{definition}[Quadratic \amc{ISS} Lyapunov function] Let $X$ be a Hilbert space.
 An ISS Lyapunov function $V:X\to \Rpn$ is called a \emph{quadratic ISS Lyapunov function} if there exists a self-adjoint operator $P\in L(X)$ such that $V(x)=\langle Px,x\rangle$ for all $x\in X$.
-In this case, we also say that \emph{$V$ is quadratic}. \end{definition} We call a bounded, self-adjoint operator $P$ positive if $\langle Px,x\rangle > 0$ for all $x\in X\setminus\{0\}$.
+In this case, we also say that \emph{$V$ is quadratic}. \end{definition} We call a bounded, self-adjoint operator $P$ \emph{positive} if $\langle Px,x\rangle > 0$ for all $x\in X\setminus\{0\}$.
 Clearly, if $V: x \mapsto \langle Px,x\rangle$ is a quadratic Lyapunov function, then $P$ is positive.
 Furthermore, $P$ is invertible (with a bounded inverse) if and only if $V$ is coercive.

-Classical constructions of Lyapunov functions via solution of the Lyapunov operator equation, see e.g.~\cite[Theorem 4.1.3]{CuZ20}, lead to quadratic Lyapunov functions.
-On the other hand, quadratic Lyapunov functions can be easily differentiated, and there are efficient numerical schemes for construction of quadratic Lyapunov functions, as sum of squares (SoS) method.
+Classical constructions of Lyapunov functions via solution of the Lyapunov operator equation, see, e.g.,~\cite[Theorem 4.1.3]{CuZ20} and the references therein, lead to quadratic Lyapunov functions.
+On the other hand, quadratic Lyapunov functions can be easily differentiated, and there are efficient numerical schemes for the construction of quadratic Lyapunov functions, such as the sum of squares (SoS) method.

-The following characterization is elementary, but motivates how to define quadratic Lyapunov functions for general Banach spaces. \begin{proposition} Let $X$ be a Hilbert space.
+The following characterization is elementary, but it motivates a definition of a quadratic Lyapunov function for general Banach spaces. \begin{proposition} Let $X$ be a Hilbert space.
 An ISS Lyapunov function $V:X\to \Rpn$ is a quadratic ISS Lyapunov function if and only if there exists $F\in L(X)$ such that